TL;DR

 Origins in English Common Law

 Strict liability emerged from the landmark English case Rylands v.
 Fletcher (1868).
-The court ruled that a landowner was responsible when hazardous materials escaped his property—even though he acted lawfully.
+The court ruled that a landowner was responsible when hazardous materials escaped his property, even though he had acted lawfully.

 Expansion in the United States

-As industrialization increased, U.S. courts expanded strict liability to cover mass-produced goods and consumer safety.
-This shift gave rise to numerous famous tort cases involving defective products, pharmaceuticals, and industrial equipment.
+As industrialization increased, U.S. courts expanded strict liability to address risks associated with mass-produced goods and consumer safety.
+This shift contributed to many well-known product liability cases involving defective products, pharmaceuticals, and industrial equipment.

 Why Strict Liability Exists in Modern Personal Injury Law